XenusVale/seymour-reborn/README.md

-# seymour-reborn
+# Seymour Reborn
+To Install:
- 1. Download "Seymour Reborn.rar" from here.
+ 1. Click "Seymour Reborn v1.0.1" under Releases
-(100.3MB) (Updated: 08/15/24) (Version: 1.0 Release)
-You may have to click "Download Anyway" due to the file size
+ 2. Click "Seymour.Reborn.zip"
+ 3. Navigate to your Downloads

-2. Unzip/Extract the "Seymour Reborn" Folder to anywhere convenient
+ 4. Unzip/Extract the "Seymour.Reborn" folder to anywhere convenient

-3. Inside the "Seymour Reborn" Folder, is the "Start Here" Folder, inside that folder, launch the "Seymour Reborn Installer" The installer will automatically detect the location of your FFX files and modify them If your files are in a strange location, you may have to navigate to your FFX_Data file, which is normally located at C:\Program Files\Steam\steamapps\common\FINAL FANTASY FFX&FFX-2 HD Remaster\data\FFX_Data.vbf
+ 5. Double click on the "Start Here" folder
+ 6. Double click "Seymour Reborn Installer"
+ 7. If your files are in a strange location, you may have to navigate to your FFX_Data file, which is normally located at C:\Program Files\Steam\steamapps\common\FINAL FANTASY FFX&FFX-2 HD Remaster\data\FFX_Data.vbf

+To Play:
+ 1. Launch Seymour Reborn as Administrator (keep this open during all your play sessions)
+ 2. Launch Final Fantasy X HD Remastered
+ 3. Play FFX!